 Lucene - Indexing Classes

-Indexing process is one of the core functionality provided by Lucene.
-Following diagram illustrates the indexing process and use of classes.
-IndexWriter is the most important and core component of the indexing process.
+Indexing process is one of the core functionalities provided by Lucene.
+The following diagram illustrates the indexing process and the use of classes.
+IndexWriter is the most important and the core component of the indexing process.

 We add Document(s) containing Field(s) to IndexWriter which analyzes the Document(s) using the Analyzer and then creates/open/edit indexes as required and store/update them in a Directory.
 IndexWriter is used to update or create indexes.
 It is not used to read indexes.

-Following is the list of commonly used classes during indexing process.
+Following is a list of commonly-used classes during the indexing process.

-This class acts as a core component which creates/updates indexes during indexing process.
+This class acts as a core component which creates/updates indexes during the indexing process.

 This class represents the storage location of the indexes.

-Analyzer class is responsible to analyze a document and get the tokens/words from the text which is to be indexed.
-Without analysis done, IndexWriter can not create index.
+This class is responsible to analyze a document and get the tokens/words from the text which is to be indexed.
+Without analysis done, IndexWriter cannot create index.

-Document represents a virtual document with Fields where Field is object which can contain the physical document's contents, its meta data and so on.
-Analyzer can understand a Document only.
+This class represents a virtual document with Fields where the Field is an object which can contain the physical document's contents, its meta data and so on.
+The Analyzer can understand a Document only.

-Field is the lowest unit or the starting point of the indexing process.
+This is the lowest unit or the starting point of the indexing process.
 It represents the key value pair relationship where a key is used to identify the value to be indexed.
-Say a field used to represent contents of a document will have key as "contents" and the value may contain the part or all of the text or numeric content of the document.
-Lucene can index only text or numeric contents only.
+Let us assume a field used to represent contents of a document will have key as "contents" and the value may contain the part or all of the text or numeric content of the document.
+Lucene can index only text or numeric content only.